The Enchanted Frontiers - India and Bangladesh

 Malaysia is a vibrant and cosmopolitan country home to diverse peoples and cultures, thriving modern cities, charming colonial towns and exceptional natural beauty.
 This classic journey explores the mainland of Malaysia and incorporates the very best of the peninsula.
 Beginning in the capital...

 Explore Malaysian Borneo

 On this exciting seventeen day tour, travel from cosmopolitan Kuala Lumpur right into the depths of the Malaysian jungle.
-Beginning in Sarawak, 'land of the hornbill', travel onto Sabah, a paradise for the wildlife enthusiasts, and visit Selingan Island to observe turtles by moonlight.
-There is...
+Beginning in Sarawak, 'land of the hornbill', visit the colourful market town of Serian and spend two nights explore Batang Ai National Park.
+From here travel north to...

 Blanketed in thick tropical rainforest, the northern regions of Borneo have a rich biodiversity which is almost unparalleled.
 The breadth of flora and fauna is truly staggering with over two thousand types of trees which create a habitat that is a home to gibbons, hornbills, orang-utans and...

 19 days starting from £3950 per person

 A journey for the more adventurous traveller, this itinerary traverses northern Sumatra, Java and Bali.
 Arriving in Medan, learn about the Sultan’s reign in the city, explore the dense jungle and visit Gunung Leuser National Park to see orangutan in their natural habitat.
 After visiting Lake...

 Bali has so much more to offer than beautiful beaches and this leisurely itinerary takes you on an incredible journey through what is a rich and diverse island of ancient temples and iconic rice terraces for which the island is so famous.
 Starting from Ubud, Bali’s cultural and artistic...